-Initiatives will focus on agency efficiencies, in support of the resident focused focus areas.
+Initiatives will focus on agency efficiencies, in support of resident focused areas.

-- 2024-05: Streamline Offer of New Lease Process - 2024-06: Increase Total Development Cost Cap - 2024-07: Buena Vista Mobile Home Park - 2024-08: Supplemental Rents
+- 2024-04: Streamline Offer of New Lease Process - 2024-05: Buena Vista Mobile Home Park

 Full details of the proposed activities can be found in Section III of this MTW Plan.